leviethoan-dev/Gemini_Player/README.md

-me and Gemini Ai create this player(there is no virus)
+me and Gemini Ai create this player(i swear there is no virus)